The Spectator: "The Tory Leadership" article

-Nigel Lawson, George Gale and Harry Creighton
+Nigel Lawson, George Gale, and Harry Creighton

 The "Tory Leadership" article prompted a furious response from many Spectator readers and caused Macleod, for a time, to be shunned by political colleagues.
 He eventually regained his party's favour, however, and rejoined the shadow cabinet in the same year.
 On his appointment as Shadow Chancellor in 1965, he stepped down as editor on the last day of the year, to be replaced by Nigel Lawson.

-Sometimes called "The Great Procrastinator" because of his tendency to leave writing leaders until the last minute, Lawson had been City editor for The Sunday Telegraph and Alec Douglas-Home's personal assistant during the 1964 general election.

-Largely due to Lawson, in 1966 The Spectator opposed America's increasing military commitment in Vietnam.
+Sometimes called "The Great Procrastinator" because of his tendency to leave writing leaders until the last minute, Lawson had been City editor for The Sunday Telegraph and Alec Douglas-Home's personal assistant during the 1964 United Kingdom general election.
+In 1966, largely due to Lawson, The Spectator opposed America's increasing military commitment in Vietnam.
 In a signed article he estimated "the risks involved in an American withdrawal from Vietnam are less than the risks in escalating a bloody and brutal war".